 To help you out, we've included both types of external drives in this guide and covered options for a range of budgets.
 So, read on to discover the best hard drives for video editing available today.

-The best hard drives for video editing in 2022
+The best hard drives for video editing in 2023

-It features a handle in which to fit a carabiner to attach it to other kit or a backpack, and it’s designed to be rugged and water resistant, with two-meter drop protection and an IP55 water/dust ingress rating.
+It features a handle in which to fit a carabiner to attach it to another kit or a backpack, and it’s designed to be rugged and water resistant, with two-meter drop protection and an IP55 water/dust ingress rating.
 The only downsides are that you won’t be able to daisy chain this with other devices and there’s a capacity limit of 4TB.
-But this is still a solid SSD for this size, and price is absolutely incredible.(opens in new tab)
+But this is still a solid SSD for this size, and the price is absolutely incredible.(opens in new tab)

-A traditional spinning disk hard drive, this storage device is built to withstand anything you can throw at it.
+Another traditional spinning disk hard drive, this storage device is built to withstand anything you can throw at it.
 Encapsulated in LaCie’s iconic orange rubber protective barrier, the hard drive is protected from drops up to 1.2m and is IP67-rated for protection against the elements such as water and dust.
 It's even crush resistant up to 2205lbs.